 Whether their intention is a romantic escape, family vacation or a reunion to catch up with old friends, they usually find more than what they have come here for.
 And it is precisely why most return at their soonest convenience for more of the same, exquisite experience.

 The numbers solemnly testify to the city’s brilliant reputation.
 According to Visit Alexandria, a non-profit tourism promotion group, visitors from at least 50 miles away spend a whopping $826 million here each year on average.
-Its rich history and mesmerizing landscape with dozens of structures that are over 200-years-old as well as constantly improving shopping and dining scene do not deserve any less.
+Its rich history and mesmerizing landscape with over 200-year-old structures do not deserve any less.
+Its shopping and dining scenes are constantly improving as well.

 Take its Old Town with beautiful cobblestone streets and redbrick sidewalks, for instance.
 Hailing from as early as mid 18th century, this is where one of the nation’s greatest Independence War heroes and its first president, George Washington, called home.
 Enchantingly located by the Potomac River, it is home to more than 200 nationally acclaimed restaurants, boutiques and museums today.

 Traditional festivities add so much to the city’s nostalgic wonders that stretch along Old Town’s signature King Street and throughout the majestic waterfront.
-This year, the visitors watched the Annual Scottish Christmas Walk Weekend feature a parade of Scottish clans in colorful tartans for the 49th time.
-And the largest family-friendly New Year’s Eve party in all of Washington metro, First Night Alexandria celebrates its 25th anniversary with over 100 live performances.
+This year, residents and visitors watched the Annual Scottish Christmas Walk Weekend.
+It featured a parade of Scottish clans in colorful tartans for the 49th time.
+And First Night Alexandria is the largest family-friendly New Year’s Eve party in all of Washington metro.
+It celebrates its 25th anniversary with over 100 live performances.

 America’s Second Safest City

 The city equally prides itself as offering a perfectly safe life for residents and visitors alike.
 Last year, Smart Asset, a financial technology company from New York, ranked Alexandria the second safest city countrywide.
-That it climbed from the previous year’s fourth place showed that the city is not only safe but also getting safer over most of the other contenders for the top spots on the list.
+It climbed from the previous year’s fourth place.
+This shows that the city is getting safer over most other contenders for the top spots on the list.

-While any stay always proves delightful here, Alexandria’s proximity to the nation’s capital also allows for convenient day-trips to some of the most significant attractions in the entire country, including The White House, U.S. Capitol and Washington Monument as well as all the inspirational museums and memorials in D.C.
+While any stay always proves delightful here, Alexandria’s proximity to the nation’s capital also allows for convenient day-trips.
+This includes to some of the most significant attractions in the entire country, including The White House, U.S. Capitol and Washington Monument as well as all the inspirational museums and memorials in D.C.